zulip/zulip/help/manage-user-groups.md

 {!admin-only.md!}

-By default, [all members](/help/roles-and-permissions) in a Zulip organization can create user groups.
-However, you can restrict that ability to specific [roles](/help/roles-and-permissions).
-Note that guests cannot create user groups.
+You can configure who can create groups in your organization.
+Guests can never create user groups, even if they belong to a group that has permissions to do so.

 {start_tabs}